Xiro28/LLMASP/README.md

-# TextToAsp
+# LLMASP
-Text to ASP programming language using [Valasp](https://github.com/alviano/valasp) and LLM (for now we'll use gpt 3.5 model by openAI).
+Natural language to ASP programming language using [Valasp](https://github.com/alviano/valasp) and LLM (for now we'll use Gemini from Google).

 Idea: